Expertise

 General Impressions

-Figure 2 – Screenshot of the iReport designer.
-It has the typical designer components – the report design with a preview tab, and panels for the report outline/structure, the report element palette, and a property editor.
+Figure 2 – Screenshot of the Jaspersoft Studio Interface.
+It has the typical designer components – the report design with a preview tab, and panels for the report outline/structure, the report element palette, and the improved property editor.

-JasperReports iReport has much of the same functionality as the other report designers, as demonstrated by our Product Comparison Matrix.
-However, JasperReports iReport is different from the other report designers in a few major ways:
+JSS has much of the same functionality as the other report designers, as demonstrated by our Product Comparison Matrix.
+However, JSS is different from the other report designers in a few major ways:

 2. JasperReports rely on sub-reports to support reports with multiple queries and data sources.
 This is different than BIRT, but the same as Pentaho.

-3. Charting is middle-of-the road in JasperReports iReport: more full-featured and easier to use than Pentaho, and more difficult and less full-featured than BIRT.
+3. Charting is middle-of-the road in JSS: more full-featured and easier to use than Pentaho, and more difficult and less full-featured than BIRT.

 4. JasperReports must be compiled, which is different from both BIRT and Pentaho.

-The Jasper iReport report designer is a solid tool that has been around many years and is capable of producing fairly complex report designs.
+The JSS report designer is a solid tool that has seen steady refinement since its introduction in 2012 and is capable of producing fairly complex report designs.
 However, it can be difficult to use and the learning curve is steep.
 Much of this is due to Jasper’s underlying approaches to report design.
 Jasper, like Pentaho, is in the “pixel positioning” school of report design, where the report designer must explicitly place each control and field on the page and format them individually.
-This means drawing line-drawing your own tables, handling borders and formatting for each cell individually instead of for the table as a whole.
+This means drawing your own tables, handling borders and formatting for each cell individually instead of for the table as a whole.
 This makes things especially tedious if you want to add, delete, or reorder columns.
 “Pixel positioning” is very different than the BIRT’s approach, which is table and grid-oriented, much like how web pages and spreadsheets are usually developed.
 So with BIRT, there is a “table” element in the palette that makes it easier to create and format tables as a whole, and adding, deleting, or reordering columns is a snap.

 Jasper’s emphasis on pagination and pixel-positioning gives report developers fine-grained control over the look report, but also limits the report’s ability to adapt to different-sized displays.
 So, for example, if you want a report to look good when printed on an 8.5”x11” sheet of paper, that the report will only be as wide as a sheet of paper even when displayed on a widescreen monitor with lots more horizontal screen real estate.